bobbin-rs/bobbin-sdk/doc/Peripherals.md

 ### Indexed Fields

-Many registers contain arrays of fields.
-Similar to indexed registers, you access a specific element by using the same field methods with an additional `index` parameter.
+Registers similarly may contain arrays of fields.
+Each field methods includes an `index` parameter that lets you indicate which item you ar accessing.

 For instance the STM32 GPIO.MODER register contains an array of 16 2-bit fields, also named `moder`.
 The Moder type has the follosing methods: